 Michigan State University has a remarkable history of advancing the common good with uncommon will.
 But a rich past is worth nothing without an investment in the future.
-Private philanthropy is a critical resource that empowers students, scholars, faculty and researchers to make seemingly impossible ideas possible and turn dreams into realities.
-Individual support becomes collective power-the power to lead a new generation of pioneers beyond today's challenges and charge boldly toward the discoveries of tomorrow.
+Donations to Michigan State are a critical resource that empower students, scholars, faculty and researchers to make seemingly impossible ideas possible and turn dreams into realities.
+Individual MSU donations become collective power—the power to lead a new generation of pioneers beyond today’s challenges and charge boldly toward the discoveries of tomorrow.

 535 Chestnut Road, Room 300